Authority to Purchase

 Ethics in Purchasing

-The Board of Education expects that all Board employees practice exemplary ethical behavior in the purchasing of goods, materials, supplies and services.
+The Board of Education expects that all Board employees practice exemplary ethical behavior in purchasing goods, materials, supplies, and services.
 Employees are reminded of the following:

 Financial Interest in any Contract: Direct or Indirect